napari/napari.github.io/fundamentals/points.md

 Once selected you can delete the selected points by clicking on the delete button in the layer controls panel or pressing the delete key.

-When using these point editing tools the pan and zoom functionality of the viewer canvas is disabled and you are able to edit the layer.
+When using the point selection tool the pan and zoom functionality of the viewer canvas is disabled and you are able to select points the layer.
 You can temporarily re-enable pan and zoom by pressing and holding the spacebar.
-This feature can be useful if you want to move around the points layer as you edit it.
+This feature can be useful if you want to move around the points layer as you create your selection.

 ## changing points size